Utsavch189/LogView-Main/readme.md

 ## Things to remember :
 1. LogView depends on redis as message broker .
 In case of docker all things will be containerized automatically.
-2. LogView used local sqllite3 database to manage data.
-Before run on docker you can update docker-compose.yml with - ./your_local_system_any_path:/app/logview_data
+2. LogView used mysql database to manage data.
+For docker build all things will be installed.

 ### Some Snaps :
 <img src="./readme_snaps/one.png" alt="Screenshot1" width="500"/>